-Bruce owned and operated Langford Speedway for the next three years.
-He promoted many international events and had his racetrack billed as the only big car paved facility on the West Coast.
-By the name drivers from the U.S. that were attracted to race here, he certainly lived up to that reputation.
+Bruce owned and operated the Speedway for the next three years, promoting many international events and had his track billed as “The only Big Car paved facility on the West Coast”.
+Judging by the number of “name drivers” from the U.S. who were attracted to race there, he certainly lived up to that reputation.
 Langford Speedway also had the distinction of being the first paved race track in Canada.

 The 1948 season saw him schedule, in addition to the ever-popular Big Cars, a Stockcar race on July 1st which included a 50 lap main event and also a “Tin Lizzie”(Model T Ford) race which had a 25 lap main event.
 Bruce also brought in Leo Dobrey’s “City of Tacoma” Big Car which had competed in that year’s “Indianapolis 500” in which it finished in 6th place.